Dau2004/Chol_rl_summative/ASSIGNMENT_REPORT.md

 ### Practical Applications

-The successful PPO and A2C implementations demonstrate viability for real-world warehouse automation:
+The successful PPO and A2C implementations demonstrate viability for real-world vaccine and pharmaceutical warehouse automation:
-- **Amazon Fulfillment Centers:** Autonomous item retrieval and delivery
+- **South Sudan Health Facilities:** Autonomous vaccine cold-chain management and distribution
-- **Manufacturing:** Parts delivery to assembly lines
+- **Pharmaceutical Warehouses:** Essential medicine delivery to health posts and clinics
-- **Healthcare:** Medical supply distribution in hospitals
+- **Healthcare Supply Chains:** Medical supply distribution in resource-constrained environments
-- **Retail:** Automated inventory management and restocking
+- **Emergency Response:** Rapid vaccine deployment during disease outbreaks
+- **Cold-Chain Logistics:** Temperature-sensitive pharmaceutical storage and delivery

 ### Final Thoughts

-This project demonstrates that policy gradient methods, particularly PPO, are highly effective for complex sequential decision-making tasks with sparse rewards.
-The 100% success rate and excellent generalization indicate readiness for real-world deployment with appropriate safety measures.
-The failure of DQN highlights the importance of algorithm selection based on task characteristics—value-based methods excel at reactive tasks but struggle with compositional reasoning required in warehouse logistics.
+This project demonstrates that policy gradient methods, particularly PPO, are highly effective for complex sequential decision-making tasks with sparse rewards in vaccine cold-chain management.
+The 100% success rate and excellent generalization indicate readiness for real-world deployment in South Sudan's healthcare system with appropriate safety measures.
+The failure of DQN highlights the importance of algorithm selection based on task characteristics—value-based methods excel at reactive tasks but struggle with compositional reasoning required in pharmaceutical warehouse logistics.
+This work directly addresses medicine distribution challenges in South Sudan where efficient vaccine delivery can save lives and improve healthcare access across the country.

 ---